Copyright 1997-2010 the PHP Documentation Group.

 Once PHP has been installed, some configuration is required

-and specify the client
+to enable mysqli and specify the client

 library you want it to use.

-extension is not enabled by
+The mysqli extension is not enabled by

-default, so the php_mysqli.dll
+default, so the php_mysqli.dll DLL must

-be enabled inside of php.ini
+be enabled inside of php.ini.
+In order

 to do this you need to find the php.ini

-file (typically located in c:\php
+file (typically located in c:\php), and

 make sure you remove the comment (semi-colon) from the start

-of the line extension=php_mysqli.dll
+of the line extension=php_mysqli.dll, in

-the section marked [PHP_MYSQLI]
+the section marked [PHP_MYSQLI].

 Also, if you want to use the MySQL Client Library with

-, you need to make sure PHP can
+mysqli, you need to make sure PHP can

 access the client library file.
 The MySQL Client Library is